- How rising rates can affect my mortgage?

 For homeowners with variable-rate mortgages, the effects of recent policy rate hikes will have an immediate impact as lenders increase their prime lending rate in response.
 Depending on the terms of your variable-rate mortgage, you may see an increase in your payment or find that a higher portion of your fixed payment is going toward interest rather than principal.

-It’s easy to look online for a mortgage rate.
-But rate is only one aspect of saving money on your mortgage over the long term.
-It’s essential that you also consider mortgage features like Early Payout Penalties, Prepayment Privileges, Collateral charge mortgage, Porting Flexibility, Blended Mortgage, etc.
+It’s easy to look online for lower mortgage rates and they are definitely used as a lure to attract your attention.
+But the reality is once the fine print is read, many will find they don’t qualify for that rate, and often there are restrictions that could really cost homeowners in the long run.
+Rate is only one aspect of saving money on your mortgage over the long term, so it is essential that you also consider mortgage features like Early Payout Penalties, Prepayment Privileges, Collateral charge mortgage, Porting Flexibility, Blended Mortgage, etc.

 A mortgage pre approval will tell you how much you qualify for (you may be pleasantly surprised), what your mortgage payments will be, and you’ll get an interest rate that will be held for a specific time period (90-120 days).
 If you are purchasing a new home, then you’ll be shopping with a full wallet!
 You’ll know exactly what you can afford as you want to avoid reaching too far financially for a house you’ve fallen in love with.